Code-Institute-Submissions/OniAkuma96-Milestone-3-Forum/README.md

 # R3view

 R3view is a forum for discussion on anything, the emphasis is on free discussion by its users.
-Here registered users are free to make posts, view, and reply to posts, and reply to replies within posts.
+Here registered users are free to make posts and reply to posts.
 Posts will have a title and body and replies will just have a body.
 Ideally I would like to include the ability to post images too.
+Posts will also have some additional info such as who made the post, at what time, and on what day.
+Posts and replies are displayed newest first.
-This site is for registered users who want free and open discussion and also for non-registered users who wish to read the posts.
+This site is for registered users who want free and open discussion by making posts and replying to other posts and also for non-registered users who wish to read the posts.

 ## Features